 Eventually Dan managed to move his toes.
-He barely tensed them to keep his blankets flat.
+He barely tensed them, so his blankets stayed flat.
 He knew monsters could sense movement and the subtlest disturbance in his blankets would alert them, so he lay struggling to control his body yet unwilling to make a motion which would get him gobbled.

 Dan tried to shout but only twitched with all his arms and legs.
 He breathlessly watched the creature slink up to him.
 It exhaled moistly on his neck and dug claws into his chest.
 Four fangs filled its face.
 “Oh,” said Dan, “hi Django.”

 The cat kneaded the blankets and purred.

 Now adjusted to the darkness, Dan saw the surveilling faces were toys on shelves and cabinets.
 They looked lifelike in the dark.
 “Django, help me,” said Dan.
 “I gotta go to my parents’ room, okay?
 Can you take me through the hall?”

 Django the cat leaned on Dan and curled into a circle.
 It licked its fur and settled in to sleep.

 “Okay.”
 Dan sat up on his own.
 He checked for monsters under his bed before setting his feet on the floor.
 He selected a stuffed animal—a purple Teddy Bear—and flipped his bedroom light-switch.

 Django blinked in the light and swayed its orange, stripey tail.
 “Mrow.”
 It hopped to the floor and followed Dan to the door.
 “Mrow.”